 Leave the judgment at home

 First and foremost, I have always been taught that when you are an observer of someone else’s culture it is important to view and gain understanding, but not to judge.
-I believe that as a visitors, it is not our place to pass judgment.
+I believe that as visitors, it is not our place to pass judgment.
 But to learn, be respectful, and try as much as we can to blend in and adhere to their social norms.
 I have seen some pretty shocking displays of tourists (both men and women) not doing this and it makes me cringe.

 Do your research

 Before you go, read up about the country you are visiting.
-Google is or should be, every traveller’s best friend.
+Google is or should be, every traveler’s best friend.
 Try “How to dress in ______”.
 It won’t take you long to get a feel for appropriate clothing.
 For example, if you are heading out to Thailand you need to cover up when visiting the temples.
 Elephant pants are like £2 and super cool in the heat make sure you have a top that covers your shoulders, simple.

 You might get away with walking around Phuket in a bikini.
 But if you head out to one of the small, mostly Muslim islands, be respectful of their faith and add some shorts and a t-shirt when zipping around on your scooter.
 In Colombia, I had no problems wearing shorts in the coastal towns but every time I did in Medellí I would come home super pissed because of all of the cat-calls.
 Sometimes I would be too hot to care, other times I’d put on some lightweight pants instead.